apache/pulsar-site/docs/getting-started-helm.md

 id: getting-started-helm
 title: Run a standalone Pulsar cluster in Kubernetes
 sidebar_label: "Run Pulsar in Kubernetes"
+description: Get started with Apache Pulsar on your local machine using Kubernetes.
 ---

-This section guides you through every step of installing and running Apache Pulsar with Helm on Kubernetes quickly, including the following sections:
+This section guides you through every step of installing and running Apache Pulsar with Helm on Kubernetes quickly.

-- Install the Apache Pulsar on Kubernetes using Helm
-- Start and stop Apache Pulsar
-- Create topics using `pulsar-admin`
-- Produce and consume messages using Pulsar clients
-- Monitor Apache Pulsar status with Prometheus and Grafana

 For deploying a Pulsar cluster for production usage, read the documentation on [how to configure and install a Pulsar Helm chart](helm-deploy.md).